ASCILITE 2023

 Join us @ ASCILITE

-Before the conference on Sunday the 3rd, we have a number of fantastic workshops.
+Before the conference on Sunday the 3rd, we have a number of fantastic workshops in both the morning and afternoon.
 Check them out below.

 Workshop cost: $150